wkei/the-tab-of-words/README.md

 # 言葉 の Tab

-言葉 の Tab.
 A minimal Chrome extension to help you study Japanese words in each new tab.

 ![](./docs/screenshot.png)